Unicompartmental (partial) knee replacement surgery in Leeds

 - Severe pain, stiffness and loss of use of the knee (complex regional pain syndrome)

-This treatment qualifies for Nuffield Health Recovery Plus Programme - this is free-of-charge optional enhanced recovery programme that enables you to continue your rehabilitation at a Nuffield Health Gym, with the help of a qualified physiotherapist.
+This treatment qualifies for Nuffield Health Recovery Plus Programme - this is a free-of-charge optional enhanced recovery programme that enables you to continue your rehabilitation at a Nuffield Health.